MDAnalysis/MDAnalysis.github.io/_posts/2018-08-24-numfocus-workshop.md

 style="center" alt="Workshop program details"
 width="100%"/>

+## Registration

-To attend the Workshop [please register here.](https://goo.gl/forms/eoEthZEts8junr3V2) Space is limited and registration will close on October 15th.
+To attend the Workshop [please register here.](https://goo.gl/forms/eoEthZEts8junr3V2) Space is limited and registration closes on October 15th.

+## Program and Materials

+The [workshop materials] are online and are available for attendants and anyone else interested.

 [numfocus]: https://numfocus.org/blog/summer-2018-open-source-development-grants
+[workshop materials]: {{site.baseurl}}/WorkshopHackathon2018/